 I’ve been programming in Lisp for many years.
 It has a reputation as language only suitable to forbiddingly smart people (and indeed, most Lisp programmers I know are MIT-trained or the equivalent).
 I never quite understood that though.
 In fact, I realized recently that the reason I like Lisp, why I am always drawn back to it despite its general lack of commercial marketability, is not because I am so smart, but because I’m so stupid.

 Or, more precisely, it is because Lisp is a better tool for overcoming my own mental limitations.
 It’s not that I am particularly stupid – my limitations are largely shared by everybody else.
-My attention is limited, my processing is iimited, my short-term memory capacity is limited, simply by virtue being a human being.
+My attention is limited, my processing capacity is limited, my short-term memory capacity is limited, simply by virtue being a human being.

 Programming is thought to require being able to hold complicated structures in the head.
 Here’s a cartoon illustration, which is pretty accurate as far as it goes, and here’s some actual interesting research on programmer’s mental functions.
 It may be that the fabled 10x or 100x programmers are just a little bit better at dealing with complexity than normal.
 I’m pretty good at it, but not superhuman, especially now that I’m getting alarmingly old.

 The alternative to requiring programmers to be amazing jugglers of objects and acrobats of attention is powerful abstraction and good design.
 Abstraction is the basic way in which programmers encapsulate a bit of complexity in a single object or function call.
 All programming languages let you do this but some make it easier and/or offer more ways to do it.
 Good design means organizing a system around a few fundamental principles so that things make sense and navigating through the code doesn’t require a lot of effort.